Hong Kong, China

 In the period after 1967 Governor Sir Murray MacLehose answered some of the grievances by introducing free health care and welfare payments.
 In addition an anti-corruption operation particularly against the police helped improve confidence in the justice system.
 Negotiations about the hand-over of the colony began with Percy Craddock in 1979.
 Deng Xiaoping had given an assurance that nothing would change in Hong Kong after the transfer.
 The last governor Lord Patten upset the goodwill that had been carefully cultivated.
 He attempted to quickly install direct elections even though the agreement would allow Beijing to immediately overturn such a move.
 Great celebrations took place all over China on the wet day of 30th June 1997 when Hong Kong entered into fifty years of two-system rule.
 Hong Kong continued to have some autonomy up until 2020 but now Beijing is firmly in control.

 The use of Cantonese rather than Mandarin is still prevalent in place names, it is expected that Mandarin will gradually replace it within the 50 year transition period.
+In the 1990s only 60% could speak Mandarin Chinese.
 English is widely spoken and used, and British traditions remain an important influence, especially in administration.
 The unrest in recent years is fueled by the fact that Beijing is seeking to establish control and reduce Hong Kong autonomy as far as it can.

 Financial and industrial enterprises have flourished and Hong Kong remains a city of world-wide importance.
 It became Britain's richest colony.
 HSBC ➚ (Hong Kong and Shanghai bank) and Bank of China ➚ have impressive skyscraper buildings here.
 By many measures it is the most densely populated city ➚ on Earth.
 Hong Kong has a notable local film industry which produced massively successful ‘Kung fu’ films.
 The success of Hong Kong made it the template for how to develop cities on mainland China.
 Famous for cuisine and a major luxury shopping area, it remains a popular tourist destination.
 Life is frenetic and never seems to stop.